google/eslint-config-google/README.md

 }
 ```

-To see how the `google` config compares with `eslint:recommended`, refer to the [source code of `index.js`](https://github.com/google/eslint-config-google/blob/master/index.js), which lists every ESLint rule along with whether (and how) it is enforced by the `google` config.
+To see how the `google` config compares with `eslint:recommended`, refer to the [source code of `index.js`](https://github.com/google/eslint-config-google/blob/main/index.js), which lists every ESLint rule along with whether (and how) it is enforced by the `google` config.

 ## License

-Apache-2 © Google
+Apache-2 © Google, LLC